How to Grow and Care for Lady Slippers Orchid (Paphiopedilum Orchid) Indoors

 Lady Slippers Orchid limp and drooping leaves are caused by underwatering.
 Do not allow the soil to dry out completely.

+Water the orchid thoroughly during the growing season and allow the soil to dry out slightly to maintain the soil consistently moist through out.
 Cut down on watering in the cold season to keep the soil slightly moist but do not allow the soil to dry out completely.

 Black leaf tips and dying

-Use chlorine-free water only to water Venus Slippers Orchid and flush out accumulated salts from the soil by running a stream of water through the soil for about 10 minutes until it comes out through the drainage holes.
+Lady Slippers Orchid black leaf tips and dying is due to the presence of chemicals like chlorine and flourides in the water or accumulation of salts in the soil.
+Use chlorine-free water only to water the orchid.
+Flush out accumulated salts from the soil regularly by running a stream of water through the soil for about 10 minutes until it comes out through the drainage holes.

 Brown soft leaf spots